We offer four levels of 10-week Japanese courses over the whole academic year:

 - have been introduced to some aspects of Japanese culture, traditional customs and habits in Japan

-- speak confidently about everyday topics such as: daily routines, hobbies and interests, abilities and talents, past experiences and events, and future plans using some complex grammar structures
+- talk confidently about everyday topics such as: fashion, weather forecasts and your health and well-being using some complex grammar structures

-- discuss some aspects of Japanese culture, traditional customs, and habits in Japan
+- discuss some aspects of culture, traditional customs, and habits in Japan and other countries